Leadership Training Course

 1. Surveyed the 20 people who had signed up for the training on what they wanted to learn.

 2. Wrote down all the things I knew about how I ran my own business.
 Listed and described my own best practices.

 3. Collaborated with my team of experts to discover their best practices.
 Jointly created exercises to teach business to creatives in an embodied way.
 (E.g., How can we teach embodied marketing and workflow?)

 4. Utilized an affinity map to craft the findings into chapters and slotted days of the training to correspond to each segment.

 5. Wrote and designed the first draft of the 180 page manual, including all graphics and exercises.

 After building the curriculum, I taught the curriculum to a beta tester.
 I got valuable feedback and made iterations.

 In order to enroll others in our mission, I shared my founder story to the entire 300+ person community at the kickoff of the training.
-Because I needed to learn how to tell a compelling story, I hired a speaking coach to help me create and deliver a memorable, impactful talk.

 Shared my founder story with dancers and trainees.
 Invited them onstage to build community and practice leading.